marcoconti83/targone/README.md

 Targone public API is designed keeping in mind ease of use within a script.

-To achieve this, most classes have two ways of being initialized, one with explicit argument names and error reporting (Swift `throw`), and one simplified version that doesn't require the fist label and that does not throw but prints an error and aborts executon instead.
+To achieve this, most classes have two ways of being initialized, one with explicit argument names and error reporting (Swift `throw`), and one simplified version that doesn't require the first label and that does not throw.
+The second version will instead print an error and aborts execution, following a common pattern in scripts where not all edge cases need to be handled explicitly and abrupt abortion is a valid strategy.
 See [`OptionalArgument`](https://github.com/marcoconti83/targone/blob/28cf21701b7c92cc744e0e1fd885bfcefa6d9b32/Sources/CommandLineArgument.swift) for an example.

 To extract a parsed value (see [`ParsingResult`](https://github.com/marcoconti83/targone/blob/48c4179fc6c9b7ab6510a98971f890b83903219c/Sources/ParsingResult.swift)), one could use a function that return `nil` if the expected type does not match, or a function that prints an error and aborts execution if the type doesn't match.

-Aborting execution does not sound very Swift-like; on the other hand, throwing a Swift-error would make even the most simple script full of `try!` and in case of error, print some (at the moment of writing, with Swift 2.1) completely cryptic stack trace that has nothing to do with the error itself.
+Aborting execution does not sound very Swift-like; on the other hand, throwing a Swift-error would make even the most simple script full of `try!` and in case of error, print some completely cryptic stack trace that has nothing to do with the error itself.
 As the goal of Targone is ease of use in a script, we decided not to use `throw`.
 We are aware that this makes it impossible to test some cases in unit tests.

 The API is documented in the code and tests.